← Back to blog

 This analysis uses data from the PolitiData API, which normalizes Elections Canada contribution records into a searchable REST API.
 We analyzed 5,993,590 contribution records with reported monetary amounts, covering filings from 2004 through early 2025.

 Province codes were aggregated to handle formatting inconsistencies in the source data (e.g., "ON", "Ont", "Ontario" all map to Ontario).
+The province breakdown covers contributions with valid province data; 2,540 records without province information are excluded from the geographic breakdown but included in party totals.
 Party totals and averages are computed from the raw contribution amounts as reported.
+Dollar totals are rounded to the nearest million.
+The overall average donation ($150) is a weighted average across all contributions.

 All data is publicly sourced from Elections Canada.
 You can replicate this analysis using the PolitiData API (free tier: 100 requests/day, no credit card).